nabbar/SwaggerValidator-PHP/README.md

   - Allow a soft migration for a complete application MVC to HIM/API application
   - Give example model of request/response based on the swagger to example built automated testing stage, human skeleton for code, documentation skeletton, ...
   - Validate the swagger file in following the Swagger 2.0 specification and JSON Draft v4 (swagger has higher priority to json draft 4)
-  - custimization easy : all classes are overriding without writing the parser (using a customized factory)
+  - Custimization easy : all classes are overriding without writing the parser (using a customized factory)
-  - working finely with single and multi file swagger definition
+  - Working finely with single and multi file swagger definition
-  - can generate single swagger definition file based on multi swagger definition file
+  - Can generate single swagger definition file based on multi swagger definition file
-  - allow local and remote definition file
+  - Allow local and remote definition file
-  - allow using circular reference (only for no required properties in an object)
+  - Allow using circular reference (only for no required properties in an object)
+  - Store validated request params into a sandbox to access only validated params (and clean magics globals variables)
-  - follow RFC and recommandation for primitive type and format and not native language understanding type and format
+  - Follow RFC and recommandation for primitive type and format and not native language understanding type and format
-  - using cache for working file in parsing request/response
+  - Using cache for working file in parsing request/response
-  - using easy overriding IO class for collect request/response data to be validated
+  - Using easy overriding IO class for collect request/response data to be validated
-  - unit test in your environnement for checking compatibility
+  - Unit test in your environnement for checking compatibility

 ## **Need to do**
-  - use sandbox for validated request/response
   - use PHP PSR-7 Querystring parsing
   - response building automaticly base on content type response, accept and produce